In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 Norwegian Epic, Cabins to Avoid – Deck 8

-The below cabins on deck 8 are directly under the Bliss Ultra Lounge.
-The bliss ultra lounge is used as a nightclub at night so it is likely that there will be some noise carrying up to the cabins on deck 8.
+The Bliss Ultra Lounge is used as a nightclub at night, so there will likely be some noise carrying up to the cabins on deck 8.

 The Bliss Ultra Lounge is open until late in the evening.
-It usually becomes adult only at 11 pm.
+It usually becomes adult-only at 11 pm.

 Free Insiders Cruise Line Guide